Vast but easy to drive with a tough, truck-like build

 A new on-board connectivity box, MyDaily web portal and app, and Iveco fleet management software brings connectivity right up to the cutting edge as well - even offering remote diagnostics and, in some cases, repairs.

 Prior to the 2019 upgrade, the previous round of Daily upgrades came in 2016, when the Daily Euro 6 or Daily E6 was introduced to meet the initial round of Euro 6 emissions regulations.

 In late 2017 there was a further update introducing the Daily Blue Power range – an efficiency-focused family of models easily identified by their controversial blue detailing (it’s the wheels that really make people raise their eyebrows…) and racy red seat belts.

-Claimed to be the first vans to meet so-called Real Driving Emissions regulations (which don’t come into force until 2020), these are also known as the Daily RDE models.
+The first vans to meet so-called Real Driving Emissions regulations (which came into force in 2020), these are also known as the Daily RDE models.